An insurance policy that covers a proportion of the pension scheme's liabilities and is held as an asset by the scheme.

 - Held as an asset of the scheme and we make monthly payments to the scheme in relation to benefits of covered members.

-- Premium can be paid using cash or in-specie transfer of scheme or company assets.
+- Premium can be paid using cash or in-specie transfer of scheme assets.

 What does it do?